 Under her leadership, Scotiabank created a CSR strategy which included an environmental policy and energy savings program; significantly strengthened impacted global community development through microfinance initiatives; responded to HIV/AIDS with a global strategy and extended the Bank’s locally focused philanthropic program to support communities across 55 countries.
 She was awarded the Clean Tech award in 2013 for her leadership in environmental sustainability.
 Kaz regularly speaks to audiences on the value and challenges of integrating CSR in large organizations.

-As Global Director, Sustainability with modular flooring manufacturer, Interface, Nadine leads and develops sustainability leadership through education, strategic partnerships and innovative market solutions.
-Her current focus is on activating the company’s new mission, Climate Take Back: Interface’s plan to run its business in a way that helps to reverse global warming and create a climate fit for life.
+Most recently Global Director, Sustainability with modular flooring manufacturer, Interface, Nadine led and developed sustainability leadership through education, strategic partnerships and innovative market solutions.
+Her focus is on activating Interface's mission both new and old gave her a front row seat in Organizational Change Management.

 WES GEE, Master Sustainable Business, Certificate in Cleaner Production, B.Commerce - Reporting Sustainability and Corporate Social Responsibility